Package 'mwana'

 df

-An object of class data.frame returned by this package's plausibility checker for WFHZ data, containing the summarized results to be formatted.
+An tibble object returned by the mw_plausibility_check_wfhz() containing the summarized results to be formatted.

 Value